About us

 Sustainable Mining Consultant

-Dennis is a force of nature with over 20 years of sustainable mining expertise forged in Guyana's demanding extraction industry.
+Dennis.
+F is a force of nature with over 20 years of sustainable mining expertise forged in Guyana's demanding extraction industry.
 A rugged, out-of-the-box thinker with a problem-solver's instinct, he thrives in conditions where others fold—adapting, improvising, and delivering results no matter what challenges arise.
 He is a highly skilled multi-disciplinary operator who can command heavy machinery, haul equipment across rough terrain in tractor trailers, and meticulously grade devastated land back to its original condition.
 His extensive knowledge of mercury-free mining methods makes him invaluable for training local operators in sustainable extraction practices that protect communities and preserve the environment for future generations.
 Mechanically gifted and hardened by years of remote operations, he brings calm confidence and quick thinking when plans shift and resources run thin.
 Excited to deploy his expertise in Ghana, Dennis is ready to restore poisoned land and pass on decades of knowledge—empowering local communities to continue responsible mining practices long after INFN8VZN's work is complete.

 Micah "MacGyver" T.